News

 An Innovative and Inclusive Approach to Women’s and Girls’ Health

-CLEFS’s core mission was to improve primary health care (PHC) and sexual and reproductive health and rights (SRHR) for women and girls in Mali.
+At its core, CLEFS sought to improve primary health care (PHC) and sexual and reproductive health and rights (SRHR) for women and girls in Mali.

 Tangible Results